BAPS (song): Controversy

 The song become the subject of a public dispute when Reginald Saunders, the head of A&R at Trina's record label Rockstarr Music Group, released a statement regarding Minaj.
 In a post on his Instagram account, he accused Minaj of being uncooperative and called her a "deceiver and manipulator".

 The post also referenced there being no music video produced to promote the record.
 Two days later, Trina filmed a video discussing the alleged problems.
 She defended Minaj and blamed herself for the lack of visual for the project.
 She explained: "I had a 45-minute conversation on the phone with Nicki Minaj about business, about my record, about my song, about everything, It's not about a video, it's bigger than a video.
 The video is just a portion of what's happening.
 This is more about making sure the business is right."

 Critical reception

 The song received positive reviews from music critics.
 A Rap-Up reporter stated that "it's the Barbie and Da Baddest" and called the track a "boss bitch anthem".
 Rania Aniftos from Billboard said "Trina and Nicki Minaj have no time for unworthy men in their newest girl gang anthem."
 They also branded it a "boss gal anthem".
 Madeleine Marr from the Miami Herald said that the pair "have created a thing of beauty" in recording "BAPS".
 She noted "The piano-heavy tune references various fellow celebrities from her [Trina's] dating past."
 A journalist from Vibe said that Trina "enlisted one of the boldest voices in the game" for "BAPS".

-Hannah Frishberg of the New York Post said that the song appeared to pay homage to the 1997 film B.A.P.S.
-She noted that both the film's promotional poster and Trina's single artwork both feature a crown motif above the wording of "BAPS".
-She added that the background music sounded like "a Pac-Man-like dot-crunching background beat."